sobolevn/git-secret/tests/fixtures/gpg/README.md

 * user4 was created with `gpg --gen-key`, using the name 'user4' and the email address user4@gitsecret.io.
 As the tests expect, it has the passphrase 'user4pass'.

   It is also set to expire on 2018-09-23.
+To make keys expire, I used the `gpg --edit-key user@email` command's `expiry` function.

   The public and private key for user4 were exported with
     `gpg --export --armor user4 > tests/fixtures/gpg/user4/public.key`